-- e) All members of staff will receive appropriate training in line with requirements of the CSCB to develop their: - i. understanding of signs and indicators of abuse (appendix 1) - ii. understanding of how to respond to a pupil who discloses abuse (appendix 2) - iii.
-Understanding of the procedures to be followed in sharing a concern of possible abuse or a disclosure of abuse (appendix 3). - f) All staff will receive annual training based upon their reading of KCSIE document (2016).
-In the light of recent developments all staff are required to read Part 1 of KCSIE.
-New staff will be issued with copies.
-Time is allocated during INSET/Staff meetings to read and digest Part 1; following this staff sign to say that they have complied with this request.
-New staff, supply staff and volunteers will be advised of the school's child protection arrangements as part of their induction into the school. - g) The school has a written recruitment policy that includes safe recruitment procedures in accordance with current statutory requirements and regulations (KCSIE 2014, with supplementary advice October 2014, July 2015, May 2016) and ISSR (September 2015) to be used for every appointment. - h) The school's policy and procedures for child protection will be monitored and updated in accordance with any changes in legislation by the Head Teacher and the DSL.
-It will be rigorously reviewed before being ratified by the full Board of Governors annually to ensure that practice is efficient and in line with policy.
-The nominated Governor for child protection and the DSL will liaise and formulate a report to be presented to Governors at this meeting.
-The ratified policy will be countersigned and dated by the Chair of Governors. - i) All Governors will read the policy and procedures (as they must) together with KCSIE 2015/2016 and the supplementary advice of October 2014, July 2015 and May 2016. - j) In the case of an allegation against the DSL or volunteers.
-Please contact the Head teacher, Ms Karen Barry on: 0208 660 3351 who will meet with the Governor with responsibility for Child Protection and the LADO.
+- e) All members of Staff will receive appropriate training in line with requirements of the CSCB to develop their: - i. understanding of signs and indicators of abuse (appendix 1) - ii. understanding of how to respond to a pupil who discloses abuse (appendix 2) - iii.
+Understanding of the procedures to be followed in sharing a concern of possible abuse or a disclosure of abuse (appendix 3). - f) All Staff will receive annual training based upon their reading of KCSIE document (2018 and updates of Sept 2018).
+In the light of recent developments all Staff are required to read Part 1 of KCSIE.
+New Staff will be issued with copies.
+Time is allocated during INSET/Staff meetings to read and digest Part 1; following this Staff sign to say that they have complied with this request.
+New Staff, supply Staff and volunteers will be advised of the school's child protection arrangements as part of their induction into the school. - g) The school has a written recruitment policy that includes safe recruitment procedures in accordance with current statutory requirements and regulations (KCSIE 2014; with supplementary advice October 2014, July 2015, May 2016, Sept 2018) and ISSR (September 2015) to be used for every appointment.